awsdocs/aws-dms-user-guide/doc_source/CHAP_Target.Kinesis.md

 ```

 **Note**
-Apply `BeforeImageSettings` to full load plus CDC tasks \(which migrate existing data and replicate ongoing changes\), or to CDC only tasks \(which replicate data changes only\)\.
+Only apply `BeforeImageSettings` to AWS DMS tasks that contain a CDC component, such as full load plus CDC tasks \(which migrate existing data and replicate ongoing changes\), or to CDC only tasks \(which replicate data changes only\)\.
 Don't apply `BeforeImageSettings` to tasks that are full load only\.

 For `BeforeImageSettings` options, the following applies:
 + Set the `EnableBeforeImage` option to `true` to enable before imaging\.
 The default is `false`\.